 Before buying an existing vessel, you should get professional advice on whether it is suitable to be registered as a fishing vessel.

-All existing vessels that want to join the fishing vessel register will have to undergo a Seafish survey.
+All existing vessels that want to join the fishing vessel register will have to undergo a Authorised Surveyor Registration Survey.

 Seafish surveys, fees and contact details

-Seafish charge a fee for the survey of existing vessels.
+Seafish charge a fee for the survey of existing vessels that hold a Seafish Construction Certificate.

 To arrange Seafish work you should contact them directly.
 You can call Seafish Marine Services on 01472 252 300 or by Fax on 0131 558 1442.
 You can also contact them by email at firstname.lastname@example.org.